 Although the future of the Polish transport seems to have good prospects, we still have to be aware that we need to face lots of challenges.
 New technologies are opening up many ways to optimise logistics processes.
 They will save on implementation costs and contribute to making the economy more environmentally friendly.

-As a pioneer in the field of transport technology, Gniotpol Trailers is actively involved in this process.
-We support the development of the BDF sector and alternative drives for trucks and we develop solutions tailored to their characteristics.
-In this way, we are making every effort to ensure that trucks in Poland become an example of what modern transport should look like.
+Being a pioneer in the field of transport technologies, Gniotpol Trailers actively participates in this process.
+We support the development of the BDF sector and alternative fuels for trucks and create solutions tailored to their characteristics.
+In this way, we make every effort to ensure that trucks become an example of what modern transport should look like in Poland.

 For years, Poland has held a leading position in the European transport industry.
 We are known both for our products, which set the benchmark for quality in the industry, and our drivers, who tirelessly carry out their duties.